Have a safe, healthy pregnancy

 Factors that increase your chances of having a high-risk pregnancy include:

-- Medical conditions that develop during pregnancy such as preeclampsia and gestational diabetes
+- Medical conditions that develop during pregnancy, such as preeclampsia and gestational diabetes

-- Additional pregnancy-related issues including:
+- Other pregnancy-related issues, including:

 - Premature labor